sp496/knowledge-base/git/git.md

 #### Undoing commited changes:

-git revert <commit-hash>
+`git revert <commit-hash>`
-This will not delete the commit, git will figure out how to undo the changes it contains and creates another commit with the resulting content.
-So this new commit and the commit before the commit that was reverted will represent the exact same snapshot.
-So git doesn't lose history even for reverted commits, the reverted commit is still accessible.
+This will not delete the commit, git will figure out how to undo the changes it contains and creates another commit with the resulting content. **So this new commit and the commit before the commit that was reverted will represent the exact same snapshot.** **So git doesn't lose history even for reverted commits**, the reverted commit is still accessible.

 ![img_3.png](img_3.png)